 My research is focused on understanding the sources and causes of air pollution.
 Currently, I am studying the emissions from two understudied (and very different) sources of pollution - wildfires and volatile chemical products (also known as consumer products).

 Biomass burning is a major source of particulate matter and volatile organic compounds (VOCs) to earth's atmosphere.
 In the Western United states, the frequency and intensity of wildfires has increased, leading to higher incidents of hazardous air pollution in populated urban areas during the summer months.
 Since 2016, our lab has been studying the chemical complexity of wildfire emissions with an aim of understanding how these emissions lead to the formation of ozone and PM, which are criterion pollutants that impact human health.
 In summer 2019, we participate din the FIREX-AQ field campaign to characterize wildfire VOCs.
 We deployed our mass spectrometer onboard the NASA DC-8 aircraft and sampled smoke in and around large wildfire plumes to understand how much these emissions impact downwind air quality.
 We are currently analyzing these data in order to improve models used to predict air quality.

 In the grand scale of urban air quality, wildfires represent a large, seasonal source of pollution.
 However, urban air quality can be a year-round issue and it is influenced by every day human activities.
 For decades, vehicles emissions were the dominant source of air pollution.
 However, regulations and improvements in technology have drastically reduced vehicle pollution - in Los Angeles, for example, VOCs emitted from vehicle tailpipes have decreased by a factor of 100 from their 1960s levels.
-Air in LA is much cleaner than it used to be, but there are still days in which air quality indices exceed acceptable healthy levels.
+Air in LA is much cleaner than it used to be, but there are still days in which air quality indices exceed acceptable levels considered to be healthy.
 Recent work has shown that, today, emissions from consumer products (e.g. personal care products, paints, and cleaners) are just as likely to contribute to urban air pollution as vehicle tailpipe emissions.
 We’ve found, for example, that evaporation of deodorant and hair care products can lead to VOC emissions that are comparable to regional emission rates of certain pollutants from vehicle tailpipes.